nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing the bookings

-To view the bookings, you will have to click on the tab labelled as bookings.
+To view the bookings, you will have to **click on the tab labelled as bookings**.

 ![Booking tab](images/venue_tab_ui.png)